katcreardon/DiabetesLogbook/README.md

 # DiabetesLogbook
 Repository for my Diabetes Logbook project.

 This project was created to help track my calories, carbohydrates, and blood sugar levels.
-It uses HTML to display the logbook in a neat and readable way and PHP to access the MySQL database.
+It uses HTML/CSS to display the logbook in a neat and readable way and PHP to access the MySQL database.

 The database contains tables to store the logbook entries, as well as tables for common meals and snacks I eat so the calories and carbs fields can be auto-populated.